William Duane (journalist): Bengal Journal and The Indian World

 Sometime in the early 1780s, Duane began working as a journalist in London.
 As a parliamentary reporter and political commentator for the General Advertiser, he gained a reputation as a Real or Radical Whig.
-This, not least, was for his coverage of the parliamentary impeachment of Warren Hastings, the first Governor General of India.
-In 1788, after sending his wife and infant son back to Clonmel, Duane was induced to travel himself to India.
+This, not least, was for his coverage of the parliamentary impeachment of Warren Hastings, the first Governor General of India.In 1788, after sending his wife and infant son back to Clonmel, Duane was induced to travel himself to India.
 The promised position in Calcutta as editor of The India Gazette did not materialise, but while working as a revenue collector for the East India Company (enjoying the friendship of his superior, Thomas Law, a reformer who was to oppose war with the French Republic), in December 1789 he began to edit and manage the Bengal Journal.

 The East India Company authorities were alarmed by his reporting of news from revolutionary France, and of intrigues in the various Indian princely courts where a return of French influence was greatly feared.
-He further offended by printing a spurious report of Lord Cornwallis having been killed while on campaign against Tipu Sultan.
-Duane blamed a source he identified as an agent of the French Royalist French Government in Exile.
+He further offended by printing a spurious report of Lord Cornwallis having been killed while on the campaign against Tipu Sultan.
+Duane blamed a source he identified as an agent of the French Royalist Government in Exile.
 Sued for libel, Duane lost control of his paper and, dragged by his hair through the streets of Calcutta, was committed to a debtors' prison.
 Undaunted, he founded a second newspaper, The Indian World.
 In 1794, this gave the Company further offence by revealing radical disaffection in the junior ranks of its army.
 Invited to breakfast by the Governor-General, Lord Teignmouth, he was seized on the way by Sepoys, held in the dungeon (the "Black Hole") of Fort William, and placed a ship bound for England.

 Possibly adding to the suspicion with which he was regarded by authorities, Duane sought to promote printing in the different languages of the sub-continent.
-He had for that purpose designed a number of different type-face scripts.
+He had for that purpose designed a number of different typeface scripts.